Zipang (manga): Fictional

 Rank of 3rd Ensign and gunner of the MVSA-32J VTOL aircraft Umidori (Seagull) aboard the JDS Mirai (DDG-182).
 Mori is an enthusiastic and energetic young man at age twenty.
 He was assigned along with Satake on a reconnaissance mission by Kadomatsu to Ogasawara.
 Mori displayed doubts when Satake made the decision to fly the Umidori 500 ft above the islands, but trusts in the man to keep both the gyrocopter and them safe.
-When Type 2 Floatplane fighters discovered their presence, he is killed by shots sprayed into the cockpit of the Umidori by the enemy fighters.
-The first crew member of Mirai to die since their arrival in the past.
+When Type 2 Floatplane fighters discovered their presence, he is killed by shots sprayed into the cockpit of the Umidori by the enemy fighters; he is the first crew member of Mirai to die following their arrival in the past.